Charanos/andishi-mvp/PROJECT_ASSIGNMENTS_IMPLEMENTATION_GUIDE.md

   - All assignment CRUD operations currently interact with this in-memory store.
   - Plan: Transition to persistent storage (MongoDB/Prisma) by swapping out the mock layer.
 - **Hooks:**
-  - Custom React hooks (e.g., `useProjectAssignments`, `useProjectChat`) encapsulate API calls and state management for UI components.
+  - Custom React hooks (e.g., `useProjectAssignments`, `useAvailableDevelopers`) encapsulate API calls and state management for UI components.
   - Promotes code reuse and separation of concerns.
 - **Chat Integration:**
   - Chat functionality is modular (`useProjectChat`, `ProjectChat.tsx`) and can be linked to assignments for project-based communication.